Derek Willis: Grand Rapids Drive (2017–2018)

 After going undrafted, Willis was signed by the Detroit Pistons of the NBA as a part of their training camp roster, before being reassigned to the Pistons' G League affiliate Grand Rapids Drive.
-In his professional debut on November 3, 2017, he provided the game-winning tip-in in Grand Rapids' 86-85 victory over the Erie BayHawks.
+In his professional debut on November 3, 2017, he provided the game-winning tip-in in Grand Rapids' 86–85 victory over the Erie BayHawks.
 Making 43 G League appearances (38 starts) as a first-year player, Willis averaged 11.8 points and 6.9 rebounds per contest.

 BG Göttingen (2018–2019)

 In late July 2018, Willis inked a deal with BG Göttingen of the German Basketball Bundesliga.
-He saw action in 34 Bundesliga games, averaging 12.0 points and 5.0 rebounds per contest for the "Violets".
+He saw action in 34 Bundesliga games, averaging 12.0 points and 5.0 rebounds per contest for the Violets.

 Ratiopharm Ulm (2019–2020)

-On July 22, 2019, he signed a two-year deal with German Bundesliga outfit Ratiopharm Ulm, known as "The Sparrows."
-Willis averaged 7.9 points and 4.8 rebounds per game during the 2019-20 season.
+On July 22, 2019, he signed a two-year deal with German Bundesliga outfit Ratiopharm Ulm, known as the Sparrows.
+Willis averaged 7.9 points and 4.8 rebounds per game during the 2019–20 season.

 Happy Casa Brindisi (2020–2021)

-On July 17, 2020, he has signed with Happy Casa Brindisi of the Lega Basket Serie A.
+On July 17, 2020, he signed with Happy Casa Brindisi of the Lega Basket Serie A (LBA).